Ask and you shall receive…

 “When I explain that the money supports women’s health and AIDS.
 Also, when I explain the atmosphere at the swim and the community of Provincetown, donors get very excited, as do I.” *

-Swimmer Mark Bastian’s well-wishers (see spank me!)
+Swimmer Mark Bastian’s wetsuit well-wishers!

 But guess what, there are a lot of people out there who are ready and waiting to support your commitment.
 If you are passionate about your reason for swimming – supporting a loved one who is ill, or deceased, or helping all the beneficiaries of this special community – people will see that and want to join you.